phrp720/aw-sync-suite/aw-sync-agent/README.md

 Filters:

   - Filter:
+    filter-name: "Plain Replace of Data" ## Name of the filter (optional)
     watchers: ##(Optional) watchers where the filter will be applied.
 If empty, the filter will apply to all watchers
       - <watcher_name>